dmjio/miso-presentation/README.md

   - For SEO and increased page load speed.
   - Works with javascript disabled
   - Copy pointers from DOM to virtual DOM.

 ---

-### Philosophy
- - Resist the urge for premature abstraction
-  - Free Monad DSL for events, runs into the expression problem
-  - If you don’t know if its needed, don’t use it
-  - Consider dependency implications
-  - Consider build problems / issues

----

-### Philosophy
-  - Keep the view pure
-    - `IO` in view violates separation of concerns
-    - Produces spaghetti code
-	- Kills isomorphic js

----